Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 \subsection{Data Structure Enhancements}

-In the baseline QuEST implementation, complex amplitudes were stored in a structure-of-arrays (SoA) format.
-Each state-vector was represented by a \texttt{ComplexArray} object containing two separate arrays: one for all real parts and one for all imaginary parts.
-While this representation simplifies certain operations, it leads to inefficient memory access and poor cache utilization because accessing a complex amplitude requires touching two distant memory locations.
-We refactored this into an array-of-structures (AoS) layout, packing each complex number’s real and imaginary components contiguously in memory.
+In the baseline QuEST v3.7.0 implementation, complex amplitudes are stored in a structure-of-arrays (SoA) format: a \texttt{ComplexArray} with two separate arrays, one for all real parts and one for all imaginary parts.
+While this representation simplifies certain operations, it leads to inefficient memory access and poor cache utilization because accessing a single complex amplitude requires touching two distant memory locations.
+We refactored this into an array-of-structures (AoS) layout, packing each amplitude’s real and imaginary components contiguously in memory.
 This AoS format (illustrated in Figure~\ref{ds}) places the real and imaginary parts of each amplitude next to each other, improving spatial locality.
 As a result, when iterating through the state vector, each cache line fetched contains complete complex values, reducing cache misses and better exploiting hardware prefetching.
-We also ensure that the allocated array of complex numbers is aligned in memory, which facilitates aligned vector load/store operations in later optimizations.
-This transition from an AoS to a SoA allows for improved performance in both memory usage and data access patterns, particularly in high-performance contexts like quantum computing simulations, where large arrays of complex numbers are processed frequently.
+We also ensure that the allocated array of complex numbers is aligned in memory (64-byte alignment), which facilitates aligned vector load/store operations in later optimizations.
+This transition from an AoS to a SoA improves effective cache use and SIMD efficiency in large-scale quantum circuit simulations, where large arrays of complex numbers are processed frequently.